SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 As shown in Tab. \ref{tab:comparison_unsuper}, our SMC is superior to the standard ICC in all the metrics, up to 17.8$\%$ gain for F1 score, 13.9$\%$ gain for Edit score and 12.6$\%$ gain for the frame-wise accuracy on the 50 Salads dataset.
 We observe a similar tendency on the GTEA dataset, with improvements of 11.2$\%$, 7.3$\%$ and 7.1$\%$ for the F1 score, Edit score and accuracy, respectively.
-The performance of our SMC mainly attributes to the capture and exploitation of intra- and inter-information variations.
+The performance of our SMC is primarily attributed to its ability to capture and exploit intra- and inter-information variations.
 Regarding the Breakfast dataset with complex activities, we keep the video-level contrastive loss in ICC \cite{singhania2022iterative} and combine it with our SMC to ensure a fair comparison.
-The results in Tab. \ref{tab:comparison_unsuper} show that our approach is marginally better than ICC with respect to all the evaluation metrics.
-Additionally, as shown in Figs. \ref{fig:tsne_50salads}, we visualise the I3D feature and other features learned by ICC and our method using t-Distributed Stochastic Neighbor Embedding (t-SNE) on the 50Salads dataset.
-Different colors represent different actions in the figures.
-Our approach leads to better separation of different classes, demonstrating the strong representation learning ability of our Semantic-guided Multi-level Contrast scheme.
+The results in Tab. \ref{tab:comparison_unsuper} show that our approach is marginally better than ICC for all the evaluation metrics.

 In Tab. \ref{tab:comparison_sota}, we show the implementation results of our semi-supervised method using 100$\%$ labelled data, the best frame-wise accuracy among all the fully-supervised approaches.
 For the semi-supervised setting, we literally perform unsupervised representation learning and semi-supervised classification for 5$\%$, 10$\%$ and 40$\%$ of the training data, and the results show that our framework consistently outperforms ICC by a significant margin.
 It is noticed that the performance gap (i.e., 7.6$\%$, 5.7$\%$ and 3.6$\%$ improvements in accuracy on the three datasets) between the two methods using only 5$\%$ labelled videos is larger than that using more labelled data.
 This confirms that our approach is capable of dealing with semi-supervised learning problems in the presence of a small amount of labelled data.
 As shown in Tab. \ref{tab:comparison_allmetrics} and Fig. \ref{fig:comp_semi_all}, we evaluate our method on three benchmarks and achieve continuously better results for all the performance measures.